d12frosted/elpa-mirror/gnu/denote-readme.txt

-  Unlike `denote-rename-file', the command `denote-dired-rename-files' does not ask to confirm the changes made to the files: it performs them outright.
+  Unlike `denote-rename-file', the command `denote-dired-rename-files' does not ask to confirm the changes made to the files: it performs them outright (same as setting `denote-rename-confirmations' to a nil value).
 This is done to make it easier to rename multiple files without having to confirm each step.
 For an even more direct approach, check the command `denote-dired-rename-marked-files-with-keywords'.